Conditions Formiminoglutamic Acidemia

 When we eat food, enzymes help break it down.
 Some enzymes help break down proteins into their building blocks, called amino acids.
 Other enzymes break down these amino acids into smaller components that can be used by the body.
 One specific enzyme known as formiminotransferase cyclodeaminase (FTCD) helps the body break down and process the amino acid, histidine.
 FTCD also helps produce a specific form of the vitamin folate, which has many important functions in the body.

-If your baby has Formiminoglutamic Acidemia (FIGLU), his or her body is missing or making non-working copies of the enzyme FTCD.
+If your baby has formiminoglutamic acidemia (FIGLU), their body is missing or making non-working copies of the enzyme FTCD.
 Without proper function of these enzymes, your baby’s body cannot break down histidine or produce certain forms of folate.
 However, it is unclear how these changes result in the health problems associated with FIGLU.

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
-Most children with Formiminoglutamic acidemia (FIGLU) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+Most children with formiminoglutamic acidemia (FIGLU) have developmental delays.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because FIGLU is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for FIGLU, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.